Southern Hemisphere: Tourism

-Common tourist destinations in the Southern Hemisphere include Bali, Buenos Aires, Cape Town, Easter Island, Lima, Rio de Janeiro, Sydney and Tahiti.
+Popular tourist destinations in the Southern Hemisphere include Bali, Buenos Aires, Cape Town, Easter Island, Lima, Rio de Janeiro, Sydney and Tahiti.
+In 2016, Lima was the most visited city in the Southern Hemisphere, and the 32nd most visited city in the world.
+The other Southern Hemisphere cities in the top 100 that year were Sydney, Johannesburg, Melbourne, São Paulo, Buenos Aires, Jakarta, Rio de Janeiro, Cape Town, Montevideo, Durban and Quito.
 According to a 2017 report, the most popular Southern Hemisphere "bucket list" destinations among Australians were Antarctica, New Zealand, the Galápagos Islands, South Africa and Peru.